-TESVOLT GmbH: Tesvolt concludes an agreement in the hydrogen segment with a potential turnover of EUR 40 million

-DGAP-News TESVOLT GmbH: Tesvolt concludes an agreement in the hydrogen segment with a potential turnover of EUR 40 million
+TESVOLT GmbH: Tesvolt Concludes an Agreement in the Hydrogen Segment with a Potential Turnover of EUR 40 million

+- Largest contract in the company's history- Agreement is concluded with the Schaper Group for end customer APEX Group as part of a cooperative relationship- Tesvolt storage systems and the SEnC control system developed by the Schaper Group ensure a …

+- Largest contract in the company's history- Agreement is concluded with the Schaper Group for end customer APEX Group as part of a cooperative relationship- Tesvolt storage systems and the SEnC control system developed by the Schaper Group ensure a …

 - Largest contract in the company's history